 Having an interface that is beautiful, fast-loading and at the same time matches your desired website design is not easy.
-However, there are times that you don’t even need a complex solution to fulfill your needs.
-There are two Magento 2 default themes that can cover some basic needs for e-commerce stores.
+However, there are two Magento default themes that can cover some basic needs for e-commerce stores.

 So if you’ve already had what you need in the default, why make three right turns to make a left?

 You can expect to learn about what is configurable and how to configure after reading the article.
-Also, you can notice that everything that is configurable in demo theme, is configurable in any other third-party theme.
-So think of this as a training for basic theme configuration.
+Also, you can notice that everything that is configurable in a demo theme, is configurable in any other third-party theme.
+So think of this as a training for basic Magento theme configuration.

 There are 6 basic pages that any e-commerce store owner needs.
 Now we are going to analyze what is configurable in each view.
 Remember that we’ve red-boxed what is configurable in the image at the start of each view.